Degrassi: The Next Generation season 6

-Production took place between May and September 2006.
+Production took place between May and December 2006.

 Season six also aired in the United States Fridays at 8:00 p.m. on the Noggin cable channel during its programming block for teenagers, The N. The season actually premiered on The N, on 29 September 2006, two months before CTV, a Canadian terrestrial television network, began to screen it.
 By broadcasting two episodes every Tuesday night at 8:00 p.m. and 8:30 p.m., CTV were able to broadcast the final ten episodes of the season before The N. The season was released on DVD as a four disc boxed set on 27 May 2008 by Alliance Atlantis Home Entertainment in Canada, and FUNimation Entertainment in the United States.
 The season is also available on Canadian and US iTunes.

 The season received eight award nominations, six more than it received for season five.
 It received mixed reviews from the media, and lacklustre ratings compared to the previous season's record high of one million viewers.

 Cast

+The sixth season features seventeen actors who receive star billing, with fifteen of them returning from the previous season.
+Daniel Clark (Sean) returns and Shenae Grimes (Darcy) joins the main cast, replacing Andrea Lewis (Hazel), Jake Epstein (Craig), Jake Goldsbie (Toby), Pat Mastroianni (Joey) and Stacie Mistysyn (Caitlin).